5P34R/CTF/caas/README.md

   exec(`/usr/games/cowsay ${req.params.message}`, {timeout: 5000}, (error, stdout) => {
  ```

- Here we can see exec is used which is one of the dangerous function and other factor is there is no input sanitation are used if a user wants to execute system commmads it becomes easy.
+ Here we can see exec is used which is one of the dangerous function and other factor is there is no input sanitations are applied.
+If a user wants to execute system commmads it becomes easy.

 ## POC